 - If Remote Camera isn’t working, try Camera Snapshot instead.

-If you’ve tried all the steps above and still can’t connect, our technical team is ready to help.
+Let us help! our technical team is ready to help.
 Please follow these instructions:

 - Send logs from the app by following this guide: How to Send Error Logs.